rodolfocaldeira/rodolfocaldeira.github.com/_posts/2013-08-02-interesting-bits-10-typography.md

 ---
 layout: post
-title: Interesting Bits 10 - Typography
+title: "Interesting Bits 10 - Typography"
 excerpt: It is the most important part of any website.
+published: true
 ---

 Good typography is one of the most important aspects of any website.
 It's also one of the hardest to nail and it requires a lot of tweaking before you get something that looks good and works well.